doctrine/doctrine1-documentation/source/en/manual/data-fixtures.rst

 By now we should be able to write and load our own data fixtures in our application.
-So, now we will move on to learning about the underlying [doc database-abstraction-layer :name] in Doctrine.
+So, now we will move on to learning about the underlying :doc:`database-abstraction-layer` in Doctrine.
 This layer is what makes all the previously discussed functionality possible.
 You can use this layer standalone apart from the ORM.
 In the next chapter we'll explain how you can use the DBAL by itself.